WARNING: This website contains facts and opinions some may find offensive...

 We all know the importance of vitamins and minerals in maintaining human health, but modern medical science often has a major misunderstanding of how these essential nutrients interact with one another.
 Copper is the ultimate example of this phenomenon.
 The mineral copper serves a vital role of the health of the cell and production of mitochondrial energy.
 It acts as a biocompatible semiconductor within the cell, supporting the movement of electrons from one point to another within the body.
 It also directly interacts with many other important minerals like magnesium and iron and the relatively unknown protein ceruloplasmin.
 Deficiencies of this vital mineral can shut down the processes of the cell and destroy energy production.
 With the hinderance of important cell functions and energy production disturbed the only logical conclusion is disease.

 Morley Robbins is the creator of the Root Cause Protocol and has spent decades researching the delicate interplay of copper, magnesium, iron, and calcium within the body.
-With a BA in Biology, an MBA in healthcare administration, and multiple certifications in wellness coaching and nutritional counseling, he has dedicated his life to the study of the root cause of disease.
-In his research, he has discovered the devastating effects of inflammation and oxidative stress and how the imbalance of certain minerals creates cellular dysfunction and fatigue.
-He hopes to dispel the modern medical myth of disease and share his knowledge of how the reversal of mineral imbalances can lead to ultimate health and endless energy.
+He has dedicated his life to the study of the root cause of disease.
+He has discovered the devastating effects of inflammation and oxidative stress and how the imbalance of certain minerals creates cellular dysfunction and fatigue.
+He is dispelling the modern medical myths of disease and sharing his knowledge of how the reversal of mineral imbalances can lead to ultimate health and endless energy

 More than 30 types of copper-containing proteins are known today.
 Some prominent examples are Ceruloplasmin plays a critical role in iron metabolism, lysyl oxidase, which is involved in the cross linking of collagen, tyrosinase, required for melanin synthesis, dopamine β-hydroxylase, which functions in the catecholamine pathway, cytochrome c oxidase, the terminal electron acceptor of the respiratory chain, and superoxide dismutase, required for defense against oxidative damage.
 The immune system requires copper for a variety of tasks.